By Casey Reid 1 min read

 Table Positions and Their Strategic Significance

 In poker, table position plays a critical role in strategic decision-making.
 Being in the 'dealer' (or 'button') position offers the advantage of acting last post-flop, providing insight into opponents' actions.
-Conversely, the 'early position' requires tighter play, as more players act before you.
+Conversely, the 'Early Position' requires tighter play, as more players act before you.
 For example, opening with a marginal hand like Suited Connectors in late position can be highly profitable due to the opportunity to see other players' actions first.
 Emphasising positional awareness can markedly improve your winning percentage in casual games.

 Pre-Flop and Post-Flop Strategies